ArutyunovG/CVWorkspace/README.md

 <b>Note.</b> ffmpeg executable is being searched by torchvision's setup script.
 If you have FFmpeg installed before torchvision, you may face torchvision build issues.<br>

 <b>Note.</b> It is recommended to use official OpenVINO installers, provided by Intel.
-One cannot reproduce them from source, because of lack of special tools.
-OpenVINO build passes with GCC 5.4.0, shipped with Ubuntu 16.04.
-Trying to build it with other compiler may cause build errors.<br>
+One cannot reproduce them from source, because of lack of special tools.<br>

 The production components include

-1) CryptoPP &ndash; a C++ library to encrypt your trained models, when deploying them in production
+CryptoPP &ndash; a C++ library to encrypt your trained models, when deploying them in production
-2) Qt &ndash; a huge C++ framework, in particular targeting GUI implementation of desktop applcations.

 The following table summarises production components and their switch options